 3. What does a competitive financial analyst salary look like?

-Data from the 2015 Salary Guide from Robert Half indicates this is one of the most in-demand positions and will see above-average jumps in base pay.
+Data from the Robert Half Salary Guide for Finance and Accounting Professionals indicates this is one of the most in-demand positions.
 Below are the projected 2015 national average starting salary ranges for financial analysts:

 Large companies (more than $250 million in sales)